paazmaya/image-flatify/README.md

   -h, --help                 Help and usage instructions -V, --version              Version number
-  -v, --verbose              Verbose output, will print which file is currently being
-                             processed
-  -n, --dry-run              Try it out without actually touching anything -K, --keep-in-directories  Keep the renamed image files in their original directory -D, --no-delete-empty-directories  Do not delete any directories that become empty
+  -v, --verbose              Verbose output, will print which file is currently being processed -n, --dry-run              Try it out without actually touching anything -K, --keep-in-directories  Keep the renamed image files in their original directory -l, --lowercase-suffix     Lowercase the resulting file suffixes, or use as is by default -D, --no-delete-empty-directories  Do not delete any directories that become empty after processing
-                                     after processing

-Version 0.5.0
+Version 0.6.0
 ```

 ### Example commands